This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Denmark.

 If a business is transferred as a result of an asset purchase, the Danish Business Transfer Act regulates the employees’ terms and conditions in connection with the transfer.

 An asset transfer does not – in itself – constitute a fair reason for termination.
 However, if the termination is based on economical, technical or structural issues caused by the asset transfer, the termination will, generally, be considered as lawful.

 What, if any, is the minimum notice period to terminate employment?
 Are there any categories of employee who typically have a contractual notice entitlement in excess of the minimum period?

 There are no general requirements under Danish legislation regarding minimum notice periods.

 The notice periods are regulated in the Danish Salaried Employees Act, collective agreements and individual agreements.

-If an employee is subject to the Danish Salaried Employees Act, the employers and the employees (the parties)are entitled to enter into an employment agreement with a trial period under which the parties separately can terminate the employment agreement with a 14 days’ notice period during the first three months of the employment.
+If an employee is subject to the Danish Salaried Employees Act, the parties to the employment agreement may enter into an employment agreement with a trial period under which the parties may separately terminate the employment agreement with a 14 days’ notice period during the first three months of the employment.

-After the employee has been employed for more than three months or if the parties have not agreed on a trial period, the employee can terminate the employment agreement with one month’s notice.
-The employer can terminate the employment agreement in accordance with the overview below:
+When the employee has been employed for more than three months or if the parties have not agreed on a trial period, the employee may terminate the employment agreement with one month’s notice.
+The employer may terminate the employment agreement in accordance with the overview below:

 Seniority when giving notice of the termination

-If an employee is not subject to the Danish Salaried Employees Act or a collective agreement, the parties are entitled to enter into an individual agreement regulating the notice period.
+If an employee is not subject to the Danish Salaried Employees Act or a collective agreement, the parties may agree on an individual agreement regulating the notice period.
 However, Danish case law has determined that such notice periods must be reasonable under the specific circumstances of the employment such as the employee’s seniority, area of practice and the circumstances of the termination.